Bacon/BaconLiquibase/README.md

 -----
 To use the module, add it to your application config.
 After that you must add a method called "getLiquibasePath()" in the "Module.php" of every module which supplies Liquibase updates.
-A simple example follow:
+A simple example follows:

     namespace AwesomeModule;